mooseyscountrygarden.com » Garden Seats« Rose Garden | Shrubs »

 The seat by the stables is my favorite winter morning coffee seat, when the sun is low in the sky and the air is crisp.
 It's a heart warming spot straight after winter sunrise, when many other parts of the garden are still in shade.

-The JAM garden seat has a real woodland feel to it.
-The huge Wattle tree branches that cover it have spread even further, and there is a festival of foliage everywhere you look.
+The garden bench at the top of the Wattle Woods has a real woodland feel to it.
+Huge Wattle tree branches spread overhead, chunky Camellias grow behind, and the water race is close by.
+It's a festival of foliage all year round.

-This garden bench was my very first purchased garden seat.
-It started life, a summer lunch spot, under newly planted oaks and original tree lucernes in the Pond Paddock.
+This garden bench was the very first garden seat that I purchased.
+It started life as a summer lunch spot, under newly planted oaks and original Tagaste trees (tree lucernes) in the Pond Paddock.